Which Star Wars tropes get you excited and which tropes cause your eyes to roll?

 Stay: The Morally Gray Space

-Stay might not even be the right term for this as there have been almost no main characters in the Star Wars films that occupied morally gray space.
+Stay might not even be the right term for this as there have been almost no main characters in the Star Wars films that occupy the morally gray space.
 We have certainly had side characters in Star Wars films like DJ and Saw Gerrera that qualify, but the only main character is Anakin Skywalker in Attack of the Clones and most of Revenge of the Sith (before he goes full dark).
 And no, Han Solo is not morally gray, and neither is Lando Calrissian.
 Matter of fact, neither are Jyn Erso and Cassian Andor because, given their ultimate sacrifice for just the plans to blow up the Death Star, one can’t consider them anything but heroes.
 What made someone like DJ interesting in The Last Jedi is that, even though his name is a reminder to himself not to pick a side, I still assumed he would do the right thing because Star Wars storytelling has dictated before that it would happen.
 So when he straight up helped them one minute then sold them out to the First Order to be executed (no fake betrayal, no change of heart and returning), I was surprised.
 I have come to appreciate DJ as a character in time and it would be nice to have a main character who is that unpredictable.
 The Mandalorian himself isn’t even a morally ambiguous character as he consistently chooses to help people in need.
 A Doctor Chelli Aphra series would live in this trope, and I have written why I think this is a guarantee for a future Star Wars show.

 Go: Unearned Redemption for the Villain

 A key component to a compelling hero is to mirror them with a compelling villain, and the key to a compelling villain is understanding their POV and finding yourself saying “I can understand how this person thinks that way.”
 But just because you relate to a villain does not mean they have to be redeemed at the end of the story.
 If you have seen Blade Runner, you can understand the villain’s motivation to the point of arguing they might be the protagonist of the story, but they don’t get redeemed.
 In Star Wars, there have been horrible acts committed against the galaxy by two Skywalkers, contributing to billions of deaths.
 And both Anakin Skywalker/Darth Vader and Ben Solo/Kylo Ren get to have a hero moment and go out on their own terms.
 Darth Vader was redeemed before we got more context on Anakin Skywalker from the Prequels and The Clone Wars.
 Anakin/Darth Vader’s story is one of tragedy, from birth to death of always living a life in service of someone else and sacrificing meaningful relationships along the way; however, every major decision he makes is decidedly selfish.
 He joins Sidious and kills Jedi and Younglings because he believes the Sith Lord can save Padme from death.
 In the end, he sacrifices himself to save his son (and only his son), not to save the galaxy.
-So how does he get to be one a force ghost and stand alongside Obi-Wan and Yoda at the end of Return of the Jedi?
+So how does he get to be a force ghost and stand alongside Obi-Wan and Yoda at the end of Return of the Jedi?
 I am still not completely clear what Kylo Ren’s motivations are throughout the Sequel trilogy but those gaps will be filled in time with other canon materials.
 And he still won’t be worthy of redemption.
 Frankly, those who use weapons of mass destruction should not be redeemed.

 Go: Weapons of Mass Destruction